Estimated reading time: 2 minutes

 After this, you’ll encounter Renjo La (5340m) – the first of the three high passes – particularly challenging.
 Therefore, a good level of fitness is vital while crossing the passes.
 From the Renjo La, you will enjoy the breathtaking view of Mt.
 Everest and Crystal Gokyo Lake.

-In Gokyo lake, you will spend 2 nights exploring the hidden valley, including a visit to 4th lake and a half day hiking to Gokyo Peak (5483m).
-You will then cross the 2nd Pass – Cho La (5420m) in a 2–day trek, rejoin the main Everest trail and head towards Everest Base Camp and Kala Pathar.
+In Gokyo Lake, you will spend 2 nights exploring the hidden valley, including a visit to 4th Lake and a half day hiking to Gokyo Peak (5483m).
+You will then cross the 2nd Pass – Cho La (5420m) in a 2–day trek, rejoin the main Everest trail and head towards Lukla Airport.
 You’ll then trek downwards to Lobujue before making your way to Kongma La (5400m), the last of the high passes, followed by the summit of Chukhung, the final peak.
 Here, the views of the North Ridge, the surrounding area and Cho Oyu are unrivalled.

 Return to Lukla after successful completion of the Three Passes Trek